 - An inexpensive full-frame DSLR: Canon EOS 6D Mark II - Digital Camera

 Best for basics: The Nikon D3500 bundleStaff Pick

-This is Nikon's newest entry-level camera, and it made our list of the best digital cameras this year.
+Nikon's newest entry-level camera made our list of the best digital cameras this year.
 The D3500 sports a 24.2-megapixel (MP) sensor, 11 autofocus points, and HD 1080p video output of up to 60FPS.
 Under the hood, you'll get Bluetooth, Wi-Fi, a flippable backside LCD, a viewfinder, and a comfortable to hold rubberized grip.
 With the D3500, Nikon is throwing in their 18-55mm kit lens for free.
 It is perfect for landscapes and portraits.
 Nikon bills the D3500 as an easy-to-use DSLR, and it is.
-If you currently have a point and shoot camera or take pics with your phone, you'll have no trouble learning the ins and outs of this camera.
+If you currently have a point-and-shoot camera or take pics with your phone, you'll have no trouble learning the ins and outs of this camera.